 Deodorants, as the name suggests, are applied to mask or prevent body odor.
 Antiperspirants are often thought of as being a sub-type of a deodorant that prevents sweating by reducing the efficacy of the sweat glands.
 In the United States, antiperspirants are regulated by the FDA as an over the counter drug, as it has an effect of altering how the body functions, where deodorants are treated as a cosmetic.

 How do they work?

 Most antiperspirants use aluminum complexes as their active ingredient.
-Aluminum based products form a chemical reaction that creates a physical plug at the sweat ducts.
+Aluminum-based products form a chemical reaction that creates a physical plug at the sweat ducts.
 As each cell can only retain a certain amount of water, this stops the skin from generating excessive sweat as it passes back into the skin.

 Do antiperspirants cause breast cancer?

-Since then, there have been several studies about this concern.
+Since then, there have been several studies on this concern.
 The weight of evidence seems to suggest that topical use of antiperspirants is not a concern.
 Both the American Cancer Society and the National Cancer Institute deny that there is sufficient evidence that links antiperspirant use with breast cancer.

 For patients with more severe Hyperhidrosis: